wangzhezhe/Gorilla/designDoc/scratch.md

 Catalyst/SENSI can connect the ParaView server to a running simulation.
 Data can be extracted from Catalyst instrumented simulation to the ParaView server, and the in-situ analytics can be modified by Paraview during the execution of the simulation.
 It is also possible to pause the simulation by Paraview in an interactive way.
 However, the main goal of the middleware, such as SENSI focuses on how to integrate the analytics to assist visualization.
 Another type of middleware is the data staging service, which moves output data from compute nodes to staging or I/O nodes prior to data storage service (DataStager, DataSpace).
 By using the high-speed network, this pattern reduces the perturbation when extracting and processing the data.
 There is a trend to utilize the computing capability at the data staging nodes to improve the flexibility of the workflow.
 For example, [in this work](https://dl.acm.org/citation.cfm?id=3356158), the error detection operation is integrated with the data staging service.
 Once a silent error is detected at the staging service before checkpointing, the simulation is rolled back to the last checkpoint and re-executed.
 However, there is still a lack of a generalized dynamic task trigger mechanism at the data staging service to allow users to express the dynamic task trigger based on customized data checking and feature detection operation.

-### the expression of the dynamic task trigger
+### the expression of the task triggers

 The dynamic task trigger can be composed by following necessary elements:

 ```
-(Function, Operator, Action)
+(Checking, Comparing, Action)
 ```

-The `Function` is the function that is called when the dynamic trigger starts, it can be the function to get and check the specific data.
-The `Operator` will use the results of the function execution to caculate the indicator value.
+The `Checking` is the function that is called when the trigger starts, it can be the function to get and check the specific data.
+The `Comparing` will use the results of the function execution to caculate the indicator value.
 If indicator is true, the `Action` will be executed.

-The control flow for the expression `dynamicTrigger(f,o,a)` is
+The control flow for the expression `Trigger(f,o,a)` is

 ```
 results = f()
-indicator = operator(results)
+indicator = Comparing(results)
 if(indicator){
     call a()
 }